SnailDragon/ProcessingProjects/README.md

 Rectangle Borders - same as Circles and Rings but with rectangles of varying dimensions.
 Video: https://youtu.be/bfsLtpVNjuI
 * Rectangle Borders Changing - Video: https://youtu.be/XlgWbKK2J9o

+Snowing Build Up - randomly generated snowflakes fall and build up at the bottom.
+Video: https://youtu.be/IY_xDrwEOgk

 Spreading Pixels - randomly generated grid of colors, every frame it randomly selects 5 boxes that have different colors ajacent to them and expands their color to the 4 boxes on each side (no diagonal).
 Video: https://youtu.be/1FTefi0TnVY

 Star Trails - Animation imitating the style produced when photos are taken of stars throughout the night using long exposures, rotating forever.
 Video: https://youtu.be/_aBD7zjS9sc